privy-io/expo-starter/README.md

 # Privy Expo Starter

 This demonstrates a minimal working installation of the privy sdk in a fresh expo app.
+We recommend reading the [documentation](https://docs.privy.io/guide/expo/dashboard) for a more detailed guide.

 ## Setup